roie9876/agentic-rag-demo/15-private-network-standard-agent-setup/README.md

 ## Pre-Deployment Steps

-1. Review network requirements and plan Virtual Network address space (e.g., 192.168.0.0/16 or an alternative non-overlapping address space)
+1. Review network requirements and plan Virtual Network address space (e.g., 192.168.0.0/16 or 172.16.0.0/16 - **avoid 10.0.0.0/8 Class A ranges**)

 2. Two subnets are needed as well:
-  - **Agent Subnet** (e.g., 192.168.0.0/24): Hosts Agent client for Agent workloads
+  - **Agent Subnet** (e.g., 192.168.0.0/24 or 172.16.0.0/24): Hosts Agent client for Agent workloads
-  - **Private endpoint Subnet** (e.g. 192.168.1.0/24): Hosts private endpoints
+  - **Private endpoint Subnet** (e.g. 192.168.1.0/24 or 172.16.1.0/24): Hosts private endpoints
     - Ensure that the address spaces for these subnets do not overlap with any existing networks in your Azure environment

   > **Note:** If you do not provide an existing virtual network, the template will create a new virtual network with the address spaces and subnets described above.
 If you use an existing virtual network, make sure it already contains two subnets (Agent and Private Endpoint) before deploying the template.

-  **Limitations:**
+  **⚠️ Critical Subnet Limitations:**

+  **Class A Subnets (10.0.0.0/8) are NOT supported**: Azure AI Foundry private agent subnets do not support Class A IP ranges (10.0.0.0/8).
+Using Class A subnets will result in deployment failures.

+  **Supported subnet ranges:**
+  - **Class B**: 172.16.0.0/12 - 172.31.255.255/12 (Recommended: 172.16.0.0/16)
+  - **Class C**: 192.168.0.0/16 (Default: 192.168.0.0/16)

-  - Class A subnet support is only available in a limited number of regions and requires your subscription id be allowlisted.
+  **Class A allowlist requirement**: Class A subnet support is only available in a limited number of regions and requires your subscription ID to be allowlisted.
 Please reach out to fosteramanda@microsoft.com if you are interested in getting access.
-    - Regions with class A support: westus, eastus us, eastus 2, and central us
+    - Regions with class A support: westus, eastus, eastus2, and centralus

 ---